Sóley: Personal life

 Sóley was born in Hafnarfjörður, a small town outside of Reykjavík.
 She finds her writing inspiration mostly from poets and comes from a musical family, with her father being a trombone player and music teacher.
 Her younger brother, Eiríkur, and younger sister are also musicians.

-She now lives in the capital with her husband, Jón gamli úr Niðurkoti.
+She now lives in the capital with her husband, Héðinn Finnsson.
 She took a brief break from recording and touring when she gave birth to her first daughter in March 2014.
 Sóley has been vegan since her daughter was born.